directdemocracy-vote/doc/voting.md

 Each station `S` checks from the publications that all the citizens who registered with them with a `RSAas` did not register in another station with a more recent `RSAas`.
 If a citizen `A` registered more recently with another station, e.g., a more recent `RSAas` is found with a different `S`, then proceed to **2.3 Rejection**.
 `S` should check all its citizen registrations this way and reject all wrong ballots (if any).
-This should happen within a short delay after *deadline* as observers will start counting votes quickly.
+This should happen within a short delay after `F` as observers will start counting votes quickly.
 Once done, it is recommended that `S` clears its database to keep no record linking citizens `A` to ballots `B` for `R`.
 This should prevent the possible revelation of citizens' votes in case of a later malicious intrusion in the database.
 Such an event would obviously compromise the reputation of the `S`.

 ### 2.3 Rejection

-`S` publishes the original `RSBb` it received from `A`, adds a revoke flag and signs it: `RSBbs-`.
+`S` publishes the original `RSBb` it received from `A` and signs it: `RSBbs`.
-This cancels the corresponding ballot and vote before the upcoming counting.
+This cancels the corresponding `RSBsVb` ballot (if any) before the upcoming counting.

 ## 3 Observers & Trustees

-After the *deadline* for `R` has passed, the observers, including trustees, can start checking the results.
+After the `F` has passed, the observers, including trustees, can start checking the results.
 It may be possible that some stations didn't yet finished their registrations check (see **2.2 Registrations Check**) or will never finish it.
 An unfinished registrations check will cause the votes of the corresponding station not being counted until the registrations check is complete.
 If a station takes too long (or forever) to complete its registrations check, its reputation will decrease accordingly.